 - Initial interview to help gather pertinent information (i.e. client’s health conditions, physical signs and symptoms, any contraindications that may have an impact on the intervention plan, client’s personal goals, etc.);

 - Choosing protocols and administering required tests (i.e. fitness assessment tests, biomechanical tests, cardiovascular stress tests, musculoskeletal tests, etc.); and

 - Analysis and interpretation of results (i.e. evaluate the client’s needs, analyze risk factors, write reports on the physical and functional capabilities, ensure follow-up with the clients, etc.).

-Based on the results of the assessment, an intervention plan is implemented and should include the following components:
+Based on the results of the assessment, kinesiologists design and prescribe an intervention plan that is implemented.
+The intervention plan should include the following components:

 - Physical-activity program (or exercise program);

 - Interdisciplinary intervention plan (i.e. job demand analysis, education programs, ergonomic assessment, etc.); and